When working with data in Google Sheets, you may need to combine some specific cells (or combine cells in two columns).

 The TEXTJOIN formula can take an array of cells and combine all these while having the specified delimiter/separator in between all the cells.

-Combine Cells with Text and Numbers (Or Text and Dates)
+Use Google Sheets to Combine Cells with Text and Numbers (Or Text and Dates)

 One area where you may face a challenge is when combining cells that contain text as well as numbers – especially when numbers are formatted in a specific way.